-Companion animals provide a non judgemental ear, a soft cuddle and a great number of other benefits for their owners.
+Companion animals provide a non-judgemental ear, a soft cuddle, and a great number of other benefits for their owners.
 The ability of pets to allow people to interact in social situations, walking a dog as a means of ensuring your own exercise, and the motivating role of a pet needing your care can help alleviate many symptoms of loneliness and depression for a number of people in our community.

 Pet supplies such as dog beds, cat trees, kennels, dog toys, cat bowls, and kitty litter trays are important factors in making your pet comfortable.
 Provision of appropriate veterinary care and preventative pet medications help enhance the quality and longevity of the lives of many of these animals.

 Many pet owners will overindulge their pets with their "favourite" human foods and allow them to sleep in their beds, or have a dominant role in the household.
 Whilst the appropriateness of all activities is a decision for the owner to make, these decisions should be made with an understanding of the dog's physiological needs and the possible behavioural consequences of such activities.

-Examples for dogs include, but are not limited to, chocolate, raisins and macadamia nuts.
+Examples for dogs include, but are not limited to, chocolate, raisins, and macadamia nuts.
 Excessive fat intake can lead to pancreatitis, a severely debilitating and potentially life-threatening illness in dogs.
 Excessive caloric intake and limited exercise can lead to obesity in companion animals.
 With obesity comes the risk of numerous secondary illnesses and disorders.

-Well-loved pets still need to have boundaries and their place in the household "pecking order" needs to be well defined for them with consistent cat or dog training.
-Confusion in this respect of lack of boundaries can allow them to feel more likely to challenge the status quo, bite and be less adept to deal with changes in the home environment if they occur.
+Well-loved pets still need to have boundaries and their place in the household, "pecking order" needs to be well defined for them with consistent cat or dog training.
+Confusion in this respect of lack of boundaries can allow them to feel more likely to challenge the status quo, bite, and be less adept to deal with changes in the home environment if they occur.

 Many owners find pet ownership to be an extremely rewarding endeavour.
 The development of the human-animal bond is vital in this relationship being long term and beneficial for both parties.
-However allowing the human-animal bond to become too strong or overtake some of the household's normal situations and routines can result in illness or behavioural issue for the pet or owner.
+However, allowing the human-animal bond to become too strong or overtake some of the household's normal situations and routines can result in illness or behavioural issues for the pet or owner.